jdelrue/info_grid/docs/roadmap/readme.md

 - ZDB backend storage service
 - Web gateway: how to make your service public

-Above capabilities allow you to run most workloads which today would typically run on digitalocean or Amazon.
-Any app which runs on linux can run on the TF Grid.
+The above capabilities allow you to run most workloads which today would typically run on DigitalOcean or Amazon.
+Any app which runs on Linux can run on the TF Grid.

 ### Benefits

-- no more docker images, flists allow faster deployment, 10x less storage and bandwidth required
+- No more docker images, flists allow faster deployment, 10x less storage and bandwidth required
-- more security, because only signed files can run in the container
+- More security, because only signed files can run in the container
-- more efficient storage leads in lower cost (10x less power used)
+- More efficient storage enables lower costs (10x less power used)
-- can build any service on top
+- Can build any service on top

 ### Notes and Known Issues

-- not user friendly, only meant for developers
+- Not user-friendly, only meant for developers
-- no user interface, only python scripting
+- No user interface, only python scripting
-- this is a pre-release version and the nodes are rebooted regularly and its data is erased (DO NOT RUN PRODUCTION !)
+- This is a pre-release version and the nodes are rebooted regularly and its data is erased (DO NOT RUN PRODUCTION !)
-- uses TFT from testnet (so free money)
+- Uses TFT from testnet (so free money)

 ## TF Grid 1.0.1 (June 2019)

-Still non production workloads and TFT's from testnet.
+Still non-production workloads and TFT's from testnet.

 ### Maintenance Release